About the Journal

 – Non-financial competing interests include (but are not limited to) political, personal, religious, ideological, academic, and intellectual competing interests.
 If, after reading these guidelines, you are unsure whether you have a competing interest, please contact the Editor.

 Authors from pharmaceutical companies, or other commercial organizations that sponsor clinical trials, should declare these as competing interests on submission.
-They should also adhere to the Good Publication Practice guidelines for pharmaceutical companies, which are designed to ensure that publications are produced responsibly and ethically.
-The guidelines also apply to any companies or individuals that work on industry-sponsored publications, such as freelance writers, contract research organizations, and communications companies.
+They should also adhere to the Good Publication Practice guidelines for pharmaceutical companies to ensure that publications are produced responsibly and ethically.
+The guidelines also apply to companies or individuals working on industry-sponsored publications, such as freelance writers, contract research organizations, and communications companies.

 Human and animal rights

 All research must have been carried out within an appropriate ethical framework.
-If there is suspicion that work has not taken place within an appropriate ethical framework, Editors will follow the Misconduct policy and may reject the manuscript, and/or contact the author(s)’ institution or ethics committee.
+Suppose there is suspicion that work has not occurred within an appropriate ethical framework.
+In that case, Editors will follow the Misconduct policy and may reject the manuscript and/or contact the author(s)’ institution or ethics committee.
 On rare occasions, if the Editor has serious concerns about the ethics of a study, the manuscript may be rejected on ethical grounds, even if approval from an ethics committee has been obtained.

-Research involving human subjects, human material, or human data, must have been performed in accordance with the Declaration of Helsinki and must have been approved by an appropriate ethics committee.
+Research involving human subjects, material, or data must have been performed following the Declaration of Helsinki and approved by an appropriate ethics committee.
 A statement detailing this, including the name of the ethics committee and the reference number where appropriate, must appear in all manuscripts reporting such research.
-If a study has been granted an exemption from requiring ethics approval, this should also be detailed in the manuscript (including the name of the ethics committee that granted the exemption).
-Further information and documentation to support this should be made available to Editors on request.
-Manuscripts may be rejected if the Editor considers that the research has not been carried out within an appropriate ethical framework.
+Suppose a study has been granted an exemption from requiring ethics approval.
+In that case, this should also be detailed in the manuscript (including the name of the ethics committee that granted the exemption).
+Further information and documentation to support this should be available to editors upon request.
+Manuscripts may be rejected if the Editor considers that the research has not been conducted within an appropriate ethical framework.
 In rare cases, Editors may contact the ethics committee for further information.

-If a study has not been submitted to an ethics committee prior to commencing, retrospective ethics approval usually cannot be obtained and it may not be possible to consider the manuscript for peer review.
+Suppose a study has not been submitted to an ethics committee before commencing.
+In that case, retrospective ethics approval usually cannot be obtained, and it may not be possible to consider the manuscript for peer review.
 How to proceed in such cases is at the Editor(s)’ discretion.

 For all research involving human subjects, informed consent to participate in the study should be obtained from participants (or their parent or guardian in the case of children under 16) and a statement to this effect should appear in the manuscript.